ArturMroz/little-bits/fantasy-lands/readme.md

 ## Known limitations

-Not optimised for mobile.
+Not optimised for mobile yet.

-## Credits
+## Acknowledgements

 Idea taken from _Mind performance hacks_ by _Ron Hale-Evans_.